norbertbaliga/udemy-gha-the-complete-guide/README.md

 Course resources can be found (code snapshots & slides) on GitHub, in this repository: https://github.com/academind/github-actions-course-resources

 This repository is my own instance of the exercise codes.
 Each branch maps to the different course sections and their exercise.
-All workflows are defined in the main branch but each workflow is associated with one branch only.
+Some workflows are defined in the main branch, but most of them are in a section dedicated branch.